Generic Name: golimumab

 - Calculate the dosage and the number of Simponi Aria vials needed based on the recommended dosage of 2 mg/kg and the patient's weight.
 Each 4 mL vial of Simponi Aria contains 50 mg of golimumab.

-- Check that the solution in each vial is colorless to light yellow and opalescent.
+- Check that the solution in each vial is colorless to light yellow.
 The solution may develop a few fine translucent particles, as golimumab is a protein.
 Do not use if opaque particles, discoloration or other foreign particles are present.

 - Prior to infusion, visually inspect the diluted Simponi Aria solution for particulate matter or discoloration.
 Do not use if these exist.